HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/building_website/static_content/site_dynamic_metadata.md

     -   **`generator`**

-        The name or version of the HCL DX server that is hosting the page.
+        The name or version of the HCL Digital Experience (DX) server that is hosting the page.